bayeshack2016/go-bot/README.md

 Team:  Booz Allen Hamilton, NIC, Trailhead Labs

-This is the top lovel repository for the GO Bot BAYES Hackathon.
-GO Bot consists of several different components, each with their own GitHUb repository.
-Below are links to the code repositories for GO Bot:
+This is the top lovel repository for the GO Bot BAYES Hackathon project.
+GO Bot consists of several different components, each with their own GitHub repository.
+Here are links to the main code repositories for GO Bot:

 * [GO Bot API/Engine Code Repository](https://github.com/bayeshack2016/go-bot-api)
 * [GO Bot Chat Code Repository](https://github.com/bayeshack2016/go-bot-chat)
 * [GO Bot Sense Code Repository](https://github.com/bayeshack2016/go-bot-sense)

-Please see the README files for those repository for additional information on those components.
+Please see the README files in each of those repositories for additional information on those components.

 ## What is GO Bot?